hanggrian/IIT-ITM510/assignments/quiz3.md

 > 2. the more general classes are toward the top of the tree and the more
      specialized classes are toward the bottom

-**B**. the more general classes are toward the top of the tree and the more
+**B.** the more general classes are toward the top of the tree and the more
        specialized classes are toward the bottom

 ## Problem 3